 Slave Modes — Holding the Zoom button two seconds brings up a screen to select SL, S1, or S2 slave mode, or Off.
 The slave modes then wait to be triggered (off-camera use).
 S1 is a normal optical slave (manual flash mode).
 S2 is manual flash, but can be triggered by TTL, for example, from compact cameras without manual flash.
 And SL is the AWL wireless remote mode for the Commander, which can be TTL or manual flash.
 This SL screen above selects Channel 1-4, and Group A, B or C. Note that the little N below the word Zoom selects the Nikon commander.
 C selects Canon, or it can be cn, to respond to both.
 You do have to buy the right Nikon or Canon version, the hot shoe pins are Not compatible, but the SL remote slave mode can be compatible.
 To exit a slave mode, hold Zoom again, and select slave to be Off.

 SL slave mode was triggered by the Nikon Commander up to 75 feet (measured direct line of sight).
 Commander is a much more complex signal, but SL does seem to offer more sensitivity and possibility than Nikon remotes when flash is hidden behind subject.
 I am taking no bets, but workability is undoubtedly as good.
 The SL picture at right hides the Yongnuo on a stand, centered behind the 12 inch square post, completely out of sight of commander, behind the X, 10 feet to post, 14 feet to flash, far wall 24 feet.
 Flash and its front sensor is aimed at the right wall (12.5 feet from flash, 5 feet under the ceiling), hidden out of sight with no possibility of direct line of sight, from center of room so reflection opportunity seems small too.
 I thought there was no chance, but it obviously worked, every time (24 mm lens, D300 commander).
-There are of course limits, but it does feats the Nikon SB-800 has not done.
+There are limits, but it does feats the Nikon SB-800 has not done.

 S1 slave mode is a simple optical slave (manual flash mode), just set it out there and it will flash with the other manual flashes.
 It was triggered by a D300 internal flash at only 1/128 manual power at up to 75 feet (measured direct line of sight — and this little internal flash would compare to about 1/512 power in other speedlights).
 It is plenty sensitive indoors with working power flashes, anywhere in a reasonable room, even if hidden behind subject.
 The range is almost what Nikon SU-4 mode will do, the slave being powered by the batteries, and is much better range than most external optical slaves.